apache/flink-connector-prometheus/docs/content/docs/connectors/datastream/prometheus.md

 ## Connector metrics

-The connector exposes custom metrics, counting data successfully written to the Remote-Write endpoint, and also data dropped due to [error handling configuration](#error-handling-configuration)  set to `DISCARD_AND_CONTINUE`.
+The connector exposes custom metrics, counting data successfully written to the endpoint, and data dropped due to `DISCARD_AND_CONTINUE`.

 | Metric name                     | Description                                                                                                |